- The unusual traffic message usually appears through automated searches or from shared networks.

 What if you're a network administrator or service provider?

-If you manage a business network or are a VPN or internet service provider, the message could affect multiple users simultaneously.
-To solve it you should:
+If you manage a corporate network or are a VPN or internet service provider, this message may affect multiple users simultaneously.
+To resolve this, you should:

 - Detect which user or server is originating the automated traffic and block it.